Who (pronoun): Ambiguous cases

-In this case, whom is used correctly according to the traditional rules, since it is now the object of the verb "believe".
-(One would write "You believe him [not he] a great composer.")
+In this case, whom is used correctly according to the traditional rules, since it is now the object of believe (here in its "think/deem" sense).
+Likewise would one write "You believe him [not he] a great composer.".

-The use of whom in sentences of the first type ("Beethoven, whom you say was...") – referred to as "subject whom" – can therefore be regarded as a hypercorrection, resulting from awareness of a perceived need to correct who to whom in sentences of the second type.
-Examples of this apparently ungrammatical usage can be found throughout the history of English.
+The use of the "subject whom" in sentences of the first type ("Beethoven, whom you believe was...") can therefore be regarded as a hypercorrection, resulting from awareness of a perceived need to correct who to whom in sentences of the second type.
+Examples of this potentially confusing usage can be found throughout the history of English and of its literature.
 The OED traces it back to the 15th century, while Jespersen cites even earlier examples from Chaucer.
 More examples are given below: